Healthy Homes Assessment Ebdentown

 Draught Stopping Ebdentown

-If a draft can be felt through gaps that are too large or holes that it requirements to be closed.
+If a draught is felt from unreasonable gaps or holes the area needs to be closed.

 draught stopping building inspections